Posted on: August 17, 2017

-Holland is a bicycle country, but research encompassing the 20th largest municipalities shows that predominately the car gets the most public space.
+The Netherlands is a bicycle country, but research encompassing the 20th largest municipalities shows that predominately the car gets the most public space.
 Both cyclists and pedestrians lose out.
-But for pedestrians there is abundant room in the Red Light District, it has the best streets in Amsterdam.
+But for pedestrians there is most space in Amsterdam’s Red Light District, it has the best streets in Amsterdam and 19 other major cities.

 Researchers looked at every municipality in the Netherlands, separating the square meters designated for every car, bicycle and pedestrian.
 Based on this they determined which type of road users get priority in every neighbourhood of all 20 municipalities.